localstack/docs/content/en/developer-guide/parity-testing.md

 	3. Check the recorded result in `<testfile-name>.snapshot.json` and consider [using transformers](#using-transformers) to make the result comparable.

 3. Run the test against AWS.
-Ensure that the `AWS_CLOUD` is not set as test target, and the parameter `--snapshot-update` is removed.
+Ensure that the `AWS_CLOUD` is not set as a test target and that the parameter `--snapshot-update` is removed.

 Here is an example of a parity test: